ga-curriculum/intro-to-mongoose/level-up/middleware.md

 **Learning objective:** By the end of this lesson, students will understand the fundamentals of Mongoose middleware.

-Middleware in Mongoose are functions executed at specific stages of a document's lifecycle, allowing intervention during asynchronous operations.
-They enable code execution before or after database operations like `save` and `delete`, facilitating custom behaviors such as data validation, modification, or activity logging.
+Middleware in Mongoose are functions executed at specific stages of a document's lifecycle.
+They allow us to execute code before or after database operations (such as saving a document).
+This enables custom behavior like data validation, modification, or logging.

 ## Types of middleware

 Mongoose offers several types of middleware, each based on where and how they are executed:

 - **Document Middleware**: Occurs at the document level.
 It is ideal for tasks such as password hashing or data validation before a document is saved.
-For example, it can be used to automatically update a timestamp field before saving a document.

-- **Model Middleware**: Occurs at the model level and is used for operations like insertMany.
-It is essential for tasks such as cascading deletes, where you might want to remove all related comments when a blog post is deleted.
+- **Model Middleware**: Occurs at the model level.
+It is helpful for tasks like a *cascading delete*, where you might want to remove all related comments when a blog post is deleted.

-- **Query Middleware**: Occurs during query operations like find, update, or delete.
-It is useful for modifying queries or processing results, such as filtering out soft-deleted records from find queries.
+- **Query Middleware**: Occurs during query operations.
+It is useful for modifying queries or processing results.

+> 📚 A *cascading delete* is the automatic deletion of related records in a database when a primary record is removed.
+>

-## `pre` and `post` hooks
+## `pre` and `post`

-All these types of middleware revolve around the concept of pre and post hooks:
+All these types of middleware revolve around the use of special functions called `pre` and `post`:

-- **`pre` Hook**: Executed before a specified operation, allowing for pre-processing or setup actions.
+- **`pre`**: Executed **before** a specified operation.
+Useful for modifying data before it is saved to the database.

-- **`post` Hook**: Executed after an operation is completed, making them suitable for post-processing or follow-up tasks.
+- **`post`**: Executed **after** an operation is completed.
+Useful for follow-up tasks after an operation has occured.

 You can visit the [Mongoose documentation on middleware](https://mongoosejs.com/docs/middleware.html) for more information.

 ## Implementing middleware

 Now that you have an overview of middleware in Mongoose, let's implement an example.
 We'll be working in `models/todo.js`.
 Our goal is to add a `pre save` middleware function.
 This middleware will run right before a new `todo` document is saved to the database.
-It *normalize* the `string` value assigned to the `text` property.
+It will *normalize* the `string` value assigned to the `text` property.

 > 📚 The term *normalize* refers to the process of systematically transforming text data into a consistent format in the database.
 >